Heikegani: Battle of Dan-no-ura

 The Battle of Dan-no-ura was preceded by an immense struggle between the imperial rulers of Japan, the Taira clan (also known as the Heike), who the Heikegani crabs are named after, and the Minamoto clan (Genji), who were fighting for control of the throne at the end of the 12th century in the Genpei War (1180–1185).

-On the 24th of April, 1185 AD, two powerful Samurai clans fought to the death on the Dan-no-ura bay of Japan's Inland Sea.
+On the 24th of April 1185 AD, two powerful Samurai clans fought to the death on the Dan-no-ura bay of Japan's Inland Sea.
 The ruling Taira clan (Heike) was led by their child-Emperor, Antoku, and his grandmother, Taira no Tokiko.
 The Heike had ruled Japan for many decades, but now, massively outnumbered, they faced defeat at the hands of the Minamoto.

 During the battle, Tokiko took the seven-year-old Emperor Antoku and leaped with him into the water in the Shimonoseki Straits, drowning the child emperor, rather than allowing him to be captured by the opposing forces, and most members and generals of the Taira clan followed them in despair.
 Antoku came to be worshipped as Mizu-no-kami ("god of water").

 This crucial battle was a cultural and political turning point in Japanese history: Minamoto Yoritomo became the first Shōgun, or military ruler, of Japan.
-Dan-no-ura marked the beginning of seven centuries during which Japan was ruled by warriors and Shōguns instead of Emperors and aristocrats.
+Dan-no-ura marked the beginning of seven centuries during which Japan was ruled by warriors and shōguns instead of aristocrats and emperors.

 Cultural references

-In Kwaidan: Stories and Studies of Strange Things, the writer, Lafcadio Hearn, references the Heiki crab in "The Story of Mimi-Nashi-Hoichi."
+In Kwaidan: Stories and Studies of Strange Things, the writer, Lafcadio Hearn, references the Heike crab in "The Story of Mimi-Nashi-Hoichi".

-In the 1964 Japanese anthology film, Kwaidan, based on Hearn's stories, "Hoichi the Earless" recounts the story of the Battle of Dan-no-ura, which becomes the basis of "Hoichi the Earless."
+In the 1964 Japanese anthology film Kwaidan, based on Hearn's stories, "Hoichi the Earless" recounts the story of the Battle of Dan-no-ura, which becomes the basis of "Hoichi the Earless".
 The narrator explains the myth, illustrated with prominent footage of the crabs.
 At the end of the "Hoichi the Earless" segment, Hoichi is seen playing the lute, with heikegani on his shoulders.

 In his 1980 science series Cosmos: A Personal Voyage, Carl Sagan used heikegani to illustrate artificial selection.
 British biologist Richard Dawkins discussed the same idea in his 2009 book The Greatest Show on Earth: The Evidence for Evolution.

+Heike crabs appear as an important part of the plot in one of the comic book stories of Usagi Yojimbo, a rabbit samurai character created by Stan Sakai.
+The "Grass Cutter" story published in volume 2 of the Usagi Saga tells the legend of how a sacred sword kusanagi was lost and then found with help from samurai crabs.